 Annual General Meeting of the Company pursuant to Section 149(6) of the Companies Act2013 forms part of the Notice of Annual General Meeting.

 All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and Regulation16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

-Pursuant to Section 134(3)(b) details of Board meeting held in the year is re ected inthe Corporate Governance Report.
+Pursuant to Section 134(3)(b) details of Board meeting held in the year is reflectedin the Corporate Governance Report.

-During the year Eight (8) Board Meetings and Four (4) Audit Committee Meetings wereheld.
+During the year Ten (10) Board Meetings and Four (4) Audit Committee Meetings wereheld.
 The details of which are given in the Corporate Governance Report.
 The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.

 NOMINATION AND REMUNERATION POLICY

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Nomination and Remuneration Policy is posted on the website of theCompany.

 The Company does not fall under purview of Regulations of Corporate Governance pursuantto the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
 Howeverthe same is applicable as per the Companies Act 2013 and the Company is fully compliantwith the applicable provision and the Company is committed to ensure compliance with allmodification within prescribed norms under Companies Act 2013.
 Company is committed tomaintain the highest standards of corporate practices a separate section on CorporateGovernance is provided as part of this Annual Report.